-- 1. Soccer games Regular tournament for KidSize (4 vs. 4), - 2.
-Soccer games for TeenSize (3 vs. 3), - 3.
-Soccer games Regular tournament for AdultSize (2 vs. 2), - 4.
-Drop-In games for KidSize, Teen and AdultSize - 5.
-Technical challenges. - While teams do require only 1 robot to participate to the Drop-In, they need to present a full roster of robots for the soccer games.
+1. Regular tournament for KidSize (4 vs. 4),

+- 3. Regular tournament for AdultSize (2 vs. 2),

+- 4. Drop-In games for KidSize and AdultSize

+- 5. Technical challenges.

+While teams do require only 1 robot to participate to the Drop-In, they need to present a full roster of robots for the soccer games1.
 During robot inspection, teams have to announce how many robots they can provide.

+After Drop-In:

-After Drop-In: - Teams which cannot provide a full roster have to form a full team with one or more other teams from the same league to present a full roster. - Teams which can provide a full roster are allowed to play as a full team on their own, but can also join other teams to form a combined team.
+- Teams which cannot provide a full roster have to form a full team with one or more other teams from the same league to present a full roster. - Teams which can provide a full roster are allowed to play as a full team on their own, but can also join other teams to form a combined team.